dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 ...
 ```

-Now, we took advantage of one of the **ReactJS** lifecycle hooks, `componentDidMount`.
+Now, we took advantage of one of the **Preact** lifecycle hooks, `componentDidMount`.
 Whatever is defined in this method is applied immediately after a component is mounted on the browser screen.
 So, we invoked the `getFoodJokes` method in the hook as seen below:

 ```js
 ...